The Sixth Love Language?

 My wife, after all, is an Acts of Service person, and nothing, absolutely nothing, makes her feel more loved by me, her husband, than when I do my share of chores around the house.
 And not the chores I like to do, but the ones that matter to her that I do.

 And me?
-What’s my love language?
+What’s my primary “Love Language”?
 Thanks for asking!
 As you’ve possibly guessed already, I’m a Quality Time guy – just like my dog.